Exodus: The Archimedes Engine: Plot

 Forty thousand years after humanity’s exodus from Earth, the descendants of arkship pioneers inhabit the Centauri Cluster.
 The Celestials, biologically and technologically advanced humans, dominate through vast interstellar empires.
-Among these is the Crown Dominion—which encompasses tens of thousands of worlds—ruled by five queens under the Imperial Accord.
+Among these is the Crown Dominion, ruled by five queens under the Imperial Accord.
 Uranic humans—descendants of later-arriving arkships—are relegated to second-class status, performing menial labor and occupying marginal roles in the societal hierarchy.

 Finn Jalgori-Tobu, a Uranic human, survives an attempt on his life when he is thrown from a plane over the Camurdy Mountains on Anoosha.
 Using neural interfaces, he manipulates livestone, a self-shaping silicate material, to create shelter.
 Severely injured, he is rescued by settlers Eleanor and Josias Aponi from the arkship Diligent.
 As the Diligent orbits Anoosha and its crew begins settlement efforts, Finn becomes entangled in the growing Uranic resistance movement.

 Kelowan, the Dominion’s capital, is a heavily fortified system with orbital towers, advanced infrastructure, and control over critical economic resources like the helium-rich HeSea.
 Queen Helena-Chione, of the Royal House of Wynid, navigates mounting challenges to her authority.
 Her rare pregnancy, involving a single fertilized egg, raises questions about Celestial succession and political stability.
 Meanwhile, Uranic dissent grows, fueled by Josias Aponi’s fiery rhetoric calling for rebellion against Celestial oppression.

 Detective Terence Wilson-Fletcher, stationed in Santa Rosa on Gondiar, investigates subversive activities tied to the Uranic resistance.
 He uncovers evidence of Celestial interference and manipulations, including sleeper agents embedded within Uranic communities.
 Terence’s discoveries expose the Dominion’s efforts to suppress dissent, even as rebellion spreads across multiple systems.

 Finn and the Diligent’s crew focus their efforts on Dolod, an iron exotic gas giant entering the Kelowan system.
 Using the Archimedes Engine still attached to Dolod, they devise a plan to disrupt its trajectory, destabilizing the Dominion’s economic balance.
 The Arcadia’s Moon, a Traveler starship captained by Andino, lends advanced technological support to the resistance effort, although its crew’s motives remain ambiguous.

 The operation to manipulate Dolod’s orbit succeeds, forcing the Dominion to allocate significant resources to address the resulting economic upheaval.
 However, the victory is costly.
 Celestial retaliation is swift and brutal, exposing internal betrayals as Celestial agents within the Uranic ranks sabotage parts of the rebellion.
 Despite suffering losses, Finn and his allies retreat to the safety of the Diligent, where they regroup and reassess their strategy.

 Queen (now) Helena-Thyra struggles to maintain order as dissent intensifies across the Dominion, and the Uranic rebellion expands into a larger movement.
 With the Cluster on the brink of widespread conflict, the story concludes with the Uranic resistance poised for a larger-scale confrontation against their Celestial overlords.